robertlestak/conntest/README.md

 - `client_delay_ns`: Optional client-side delay to introduce, in nanoseconds
 - `server_delay_ns`: Optional server-side delay to introduce, in nanoseconds
 - `upstream_endpoint`: Optional endpoint upstream to server, which server will `GET` on each client request
+- `upstream_timeout_ns`: Optional timeout for upstream requests, in nanoseconds.
+Default is infinity.
 - `data`: Optional data to send to the server.
 Default is `uuid`.

 ## Usage